State Farm Arena

 LuxuryVIPSuites.com has an abundance of premier clientele in the Atlanta area who are always looking to score suites to the Atlanta Hawks.
-If you are looking to host either a professional or personal group in one of these amazing suites then please call us today at 610-828-7407 to for more information.
+If you are looking to host either a professional or personal group in one of these amazing suites then please call us today at 610-828-7407 for more information.
 We are always looking for new suite owners as well.
-If you happen to own a suite at State Farm Arena, please either call our office or email DJ direct at firstname.lastname@example.org to gain a comprehensive understanding of the benefits of partnering with LuxuryVIPSuites.com to sell your suite for Hawks games or other events at State Farm Arena.
+If you happen to own a suite at State Farm Arena, please either call our office or email us direct at email@example.com to gain a comprehensive understanding of the benefits of partnering with LuxuryVIPSuites.com to sell your suite for Hawks games and/or other events at State Farm Arena.

 Book a luxury suite to see the Atlanta Hawks at State Farm Arena

 While the team lasted only one month in Buffalo, their time in Illinois was important.
 It was here, in 1949, where they became one of the NBA’s original teams as they had merged with the NBL and BAA.
-Two years later the group was on the move again, this time to Milwaukee, Wisconsin.
+Two years later, the group was on the move again, this time to Milwaukee, Wisconsin.

 By 1954, the Hawks had on their roster a young phenom in Bob Pettit.
-He would lead the team in their move to St. Louis, where they win their sole championship in 1958 against the rival Boston Celtics.
+He would lead the team in their move to St. Louis, where they would win their sole championship in 1958 against the rival Boston Celtics.
 Pettit shined in the spotlight with a 50 point performance in the final game.
 A strong contender throughout the 1960s, the Hawks were never able to reach champion status again.

 A new ownership group moved the team to Atlanta in 1968 and they have remained there ever since.
 They would soon revamp their whole brand with new logos and colors, opting for white, gold, and red to mirror their NHL counterpart at the time, the Atlanta Flames.
 While the Flames eventually left for Calgary, the Hawks continued to succeed in the south with players like Pete Maravich and Lou Hudson.
 Ted Turner purchased the team in 1977, solidifying their place in the city.

 Dominique Wilkins joined the team in 1982 and became the face of the franchise for the next dozen years.
 Becoming an elite team in 80s, Atlanta was always in contention at playoff time with star players like Moses Malone and Spud Webb.
 The 90s ushered in names like Mookie Blaylock and Stacey Augmon.
 Dikembe Mutombo dominated in the late 90s for Atlanta.
 Jason Terry was added in 1999 and immediately made an impact.
-Unfortunately, management could not being a solid squad around him and the team began to perform poorly.
+Unfortunately, management could not build a solid squad around him and the team began to perform poorly.
 While several tough seasons would follow, the Hawks would begin to turn things around by 2007, making the playoffs for the first time in nearly a decade.

 Al Horford, Mike Bibby, and the rest of the team started putting together winning seasons, leading to 10 straight postseason berths.
-Aided by Tracy McGrady, Jerry Stackhouse, Jason Collins, and more this group restored Atlanta back to prominence.
+Aided by Tracy McGrady, Jerry Stackhouse, Jason Collins and more, this group restored Atlanta back to prominence.

 Legends of the past for the Atlanta Hawks include Dominique Wilkins, Bob Pettit, Pete Maravich, Dikembe Mutombo, Moses Malone, Joe Johnson, and Spud Webb.
 Click here for additional information about the Atlanta Hawks.